wolfe/termageddon/backend/README.md

 ### Comment
 Threaded comments attachable to any model

-### DomainExpert
+### PerspectiveCurator
-Tracks which users are experts for which domains
+Tracks which users are curators for which perspectives

 ## Permissions

 - **Authenticated users**: Can view and create most resources
-- **Domain experts**: Can mark entries as official for their domains
+- **Perspective curators**: Can mark entries as official for their perspectives
 - **Staff users**: Full access to all resources and admin actions

 ## Testing